helium/erlang-dkg/README.md

 # erlang-dkg
-Distributed key generation for Erlang (using pairing based crytography)
+Distributed key generation for Erlang (using pairing based cryptography)